Grams to Metric Tons (Tonnes) Conversion

 How to Convert Grams to Metric Tons

-To convert a gram measurement to a metric ton measurement, divide the weight by the conversion ratio.
+To convert a measurement in grams to a measurement in metric tons, divide the weight by the following conversion ratio: 1,000,000 grams/metric ton.

 Since one metric ton is equal to 1,000,000 grams, you can use this simple formula to convert:

-The weight in metric tons is equal to the grams divided by 1,000,000.
+The weight in metric tons is equal to the weight in grams divided by 1,000,000.

 Grams and metric tons are both units used to measure weight.
 Keep reading to learn more about each unit of measure.

-A gram is the mass/weight equal to 1/1,000 of a kilogram and is roughly equivalent to the mass of one cubic centimeter of water.
+A gram is a unit of mass equal to 1/1,000 of a kilogram or 0.035274 ounces, and is equivalent to the mass of one cubic centimeter, or one milliliter, of water.

 The gram, or gramme, is an SI unit of weight in the metric system.
 Grams can be abbreviated as g; for example, 1 gram can be written as 1 g.